TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 * ``Production`` (default) - should be used for a live site
 * ``Development`` - used for development
-* ``Testing`` - is used for functional tests
+* ``Testing`` - is only used internally when executing TYPO3 **core** tests.
+It must not be used otherwise.

-The context TYPO3 CMS runs in is specified through the environment variable ``TYPO3_CONTEXT``.
+The context TYPO3 runs in is specified through the environment variable ``TYPO3_CONTEXT``.
 It can be set on the command line:

 .. code-block:: bash